tidyverse/dbplyr/revdep/cran.md

 ## revdepcheck results

-We checked 90 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 101 reverse dependencies (92 from CRAN + 9 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 8 new problems
+ * We saw 9 new problems
  * We failed to check 0 packages

 Issues with CRAN packages are summarised below.